baoqingjia/PD-RAN/README.md

+## Update on 2025/6/29

+To further improve the model's generalization and performance, please train the model using data augmented with phase expansion.
+For implementation details, refer to: `scripts/pdata2txt_dataaug.m`.

 ## 1. Introduction

 PD-RAN (Phase Model-Driven Residual Attention Network) is a deep learning-based method for automatic phase correction of Nuclear Magnetic Resonance (NMR) spectra.
 This project provides the implementation, training, and testing code for the PD-RAN model, as well as tools for data conversion and batch processing.